UPDATE 1-UK government must deliver orderly Brexit - insurance trade body

 (Adds background, quotes from conference)

-LONDON, June 27 Britain must make sure its exit from the European Union is orderly to avoid disruption for policyholders and compliance risks, the Association of British Insurers said on Tuesday.
+LONDON, June 27 (Reuters) - Britain must make sure its exit from the European Union is orderly to avoid disruption for policyholders and compliance risks, the Association of British Insurers said on Tuesday.

 Insurers in Britain have been among the most vocal groups in warning of the problems that a disorderly departure from the bloc could bring.